Meta-optical Miniscope for Multifunctional Imaging

-Another important advantage of the metalens is its ability to provide a large working distance in the system.
-For the metalens, the back focal length (BFL)—defined as the distance from the image plane to the last surface of the lens system—is approximately equal to the effective focal length (EFL), since the metalens has negligible physical thickness.
-However, in the case of objective lenses used in miniscopes, the BFL is typically much smaller than the EFL.
-This limits their applicability in scenarios that require a large working distance, particularly in in vivo imaging.
-The integration, which has not been extensively explored in this paper, could potentially be enhanced using a 3D-printed holder to fully leverage the compact size of the metalens.
 While we observe that the imaging quality of our system remains significantly below that of the original miniscope—an expected outcome, as similar phenomena have been noted in free-space setups—there is substantial room for improvement.
 For example, our current design optimizes only the objective lens itself, while neglecting aberrations introduced by other components in the overall imaging system.
 Optimizing the phase mask of the meta-optics within the context of the entire imaging system could lead to improved overall performance.
 In addition, computational techniques such as deconvolution or neural networks may be employed to further enhance image quality.
 Moreover, adopting an end-to-end design strategy presents a promising direction for future work, with the potential to significantly advance imaging performance.
 Although meta-optics currently require specialized expertise and fabrication processes, recent progress in scalable manufacturing and automated design frameworks is rapidly reducing this barrier (see Supporting Information).